What Is Choline Chloride in Dog Food? Is It Safe?

 Since choline is so important to your dog’s health, and the complications that come with a deficiency are so worrying, it is vital to ensure your pet gets adequate levels of choline.
 But how can you ensure that?
 There are several excellent sources of choline you can feed your dog.
 Some of these include beef, egg, chicken breast, and cod.

-Of course, another way to ensure that your dog is getting the choline it needs is to look at the ingredients in its food.
+Of course, another way to ensure that your dog is getting the choline they need is to look at the ingredients in their food.

 Conclusion

-To keep our dogs healthy, we must double-check the benefits and risks of what we are feeding them.
+To keep our dogs healthy, we must double-check the benefits and risks of what we feed them.
 If you have any other questions about specific ingredients in your dog’s food, contact your vet and get their opinion.
-Choline chloride may sound scary, but it can be valuable addition to a dog’s diet.
+Choline chloride may sound scary, but it can be a valuable addition to a dog’s diet.

 Featured Image Credit: BearFotos, Shutterstock